arnoldjulian/Interpretable-and-unsupervised-phase-classification/README.md

 The folder *mean_based_method* contains the code for the mean-based method.
 Configure the corresponding *conf.py* file and run the *main.py* file.
 This will generate a plot of the inferred phase diagram within the same folder.

-If you encounter any problems, please don't hesitate to file an issue or contact us directly.
-In case you found this work useful, please cite our [paper](link).

 ## Authors

 - [Julian Arnold](https://github.com/arnoldjulian)